OpenGATE/opengate/docs/source/user_guide_2_4_actors.md

 | keepIfOnlyOneGood       | If exactly one pair is good, keep the multicoincidence                                                 |
 | removeMultiples         | No multiple coincidences are accepted, no matter how many good pairs are present (*killAll in Gate9.X) |

-The folliwing figure illustrates an example of different policies application.
+The following figure illustrates an example of different policies application.
 The stars represent the detected singles.
 The size of the star, as well as the number next to it, indicate the energy level of the single (ie. single no 1 has more energy than single no 2, which has itself more energy than the single no 3).
 The lines represent the possible **good** coincidences.

 ![](figures/MultipleCases.jpg)